chrixbedardcad/FoodSimulator/README.md

 During each session you can:

 1. Pick a market theme and chef (or opt for random selection).
-2. Decide how many turns to play and how many runs to chain back-to-back.
+2. Decide how many rounds to play, how many cooks happen within each round, and how many runs to chain back-to-back.
 3. (Optionally) set an RNG seed for reproducible decks.
 4. Review five-card hands, pick any trio, and instantly inspect chip totals, taste multipliers, chef key cards, and recipe completions.